 Contract Breaches Can Be Costly

 Rental agreements are a legal obligation.
 If you don’t pay your rent, your landlord can evict you and keep your security deposit.
 But rent-to-own contracts bring an additional level of risk.
 Missed payments mean you could be evicted and lose all the money you’ve put in.
-That includes the non-refundable upfront fee and any rent credit you’ve earned.
+That includes the upfront fee and any rent credit you’ve earned.

 All that money will also be lost if you can’t qualify for a mortgage when your rental time is up.
 These agreements can give you some breathing room.
 However, if your low credit scores, income, lack of a down payment, or employment situation make you ineligible for a mortgage, you could be searching for another rental while losing everything you’ve paid on the lease-to-own home.